By David Pierce and Vlad Savov

 The quality of your camera’s sensor and noise-reduction processing will affect the maximum ISO at which you can produce images that are still worth using.
-From among the cameras we’ve tested ourselves, Nikon’s impressively large and expensive D3s is far and away the best in that respect.
-It can shoot at ISO 12,800 the way most cameras perform at ISO 1000, allowing you to keep shooting under significantly lower light.
+From among the cameras we’ve tested ourselves, Canon’s 5D Mark III and Nikon’s D4 are the best in that respect.
+They can shoot at ISO 12,800 the way most cameras perform at ISO 1000, allowing you to keep shooting in significantly lower light.

-Measured using the horribly confusing F number scale, the aperture is another of these dead simple settings that tend to upset young children with their obtuse nomenclature.
+Measured using the horribly confusing f-number scale, the aperture is another dead-simple setting saddled with obtuse nomenclature.
 Basically, most lenses have the ability to constrict the light that passes through them using an internal element (called a diaphragm), which can be extended and retracted using controls on the camera.
-If you want more light in your image, you pull that diaphragm back as far as it would go, or if you need less, you extend it and limit the incoming rays to a narrower, more focused hole.
+If you want more light in your image, you pull that diaphragm back as far as it goes, or if you need less, you extend it and limit the incoming rays to a narrower, more focused hole.
 Aperture, therefore, is just a relative measure for the diameter of your lens opening.
-All you need to know with respect to f-numbers is that lower ones indicate a wider aperture, with f/2.8 and below being the extremes, while higher ones signify more light is being blocked.
+Lower f-numbers indicate a wider aperture, with f/2.8 and below being the extremes, while higher ones signify that more light is being blocked.

-As the photo above shows, wide aperture settings tend to constrict the in-focus area to a razor-thin sliver, particularly on nearby subjects.
-The obvious countermeasure is to tighten up the aperture to f/8 or narrower — that bundles up the incoming light into a more focused beam, which will result in greater depth to your focus area.
-Do bear in mind that the most extreme depth of field effects are the exclusive preserve of large-sensor cameras; you simply can’t achieve the same defocusing effect with smaller sensors, which retain a generous in-focus depth even at f/1.4.
+When you want a larger focus, the obvious countermeasure is to tighten up the aperture to f/8 or narrower — it bundles up the incoming light into a more focused beam, which will result in greater depth to your focus area.
+The most extreme depth of field effects are the exclusive preserve of large-sensor cameras; you simply can’t achieve the same defocusing effect with smaller sensors, which retain a generous in-focus depth even at f/1.4.

-Shutter speed is as key an element to getting good photos as any.
-It controls how long the camera spends collecting light, as opposed to ISO and aperture, which control how much light is absorbed at once.
-It’s measured in fractions of a second, so a shutter speed of "1/125" means the shutter is open for one 125th of a second.
+Shutter speed controls how long the camera spends collecting light, as opposed to ISO and aperture, which direct how much light is absorbed at once.
+It’s measured in fractions of a second, so a shutter speed of 1/125 means the shutter is open for one 125th of a second.
 Higher shutter speeds mean the camera captures a shorter period of time, which is key for getting blur-free action shots, while lower speeds allow you to soak up more light, albeit at the risk of blurry results if your camera and subject aren’t still.

 Other features that matter

-The trifecta above are the most important controls on your camera, but there are other attributes you need to be mindful of in the pursuit of the best image quality.
+The trifecta above represents the most important controls on your camera, but there are other attributes you need to be mindful of in the pursuit of the best image quality.

-Most professional photographers will tell you that the paramount determinant of image quality is the lens.
 You can tweak your settings as much as you like, but without a truly sharp piece of glass to filter light through, your pictures will never look their best.
-The distinction between sharpness and softness in imaging is one of detail: sharp photos retains a clear separation between edges and colors right down to the pixel level.
+The distinction between sharpness and softness in imaging is one of detail: sharp photos retain a clear separation between edges and colors right down to a pixel level.

 Unfortunately, nobody has yet invented an easy metric for quantifying lens quality, so you won’t be able to simply walk into a store and order up the Superlative Edition of your favored lens.
 Part of the problem is that lens performance varies both with aperture and zoom level.
 The sharpest lenses at f/4 are typically f/1.8 or f/1.4 lenses that have been pulled back from their highest setting.
 Similarly, lenses start to exhibit distortion at the extreme wide (16mm and lower) and telephoto (135mm and above) ends of their zoom range, which some cameras are able to automatically correct for with software.